One dead in Kyiv after Russia launches barrage of more than 30 missiles

 Ukrainian officials said they believed the onslaught was Moscow’s furious response to announcements from Germany and the US that they would supply Ukraine with M1 Abrams and German-built Leopard tanks, significantly bolstering the Ukrainian ranks – and offering.

-In the past the Kremlin has launched waves of strikes deep into the country in apparent response to Ukrainian successes on the battlefield, pounding energy infrastructure and living millions without light, heat or water.
+The Kremlin has previously launched waves of strikes deep into the country in apparent response to Ukrainian successes on the battlefield, pounding energy infrastructure and living millions without light, heat or water.

 Kyiv official Serhii Popko said Thursday’s morning missiles were fired "in the direction” of the city.
 Kyiv Mayor Vitali Klitschko meanwhile said explosions were also heard in Kyiv's Dniprovskyi district, on the east side of the river that divides the city.